Two-Class Decision Jungle

 Creates a two-class classification model using the decision jungle algorithm

-This article describes how to use the Two-Class Decision Jungle module in Azure Machine Learning Studio, to create a machine learning model that is based on a supervised ensemble learning algorithm called decision jungles.
+This article describes how to use the Two-Class Decision Jungle module in Azure Machine Learning Studio (classic), to create a machine learning model that is based on a supervised ensemble learning algorithm called decision jungles.

 The Two-Class Decision Jungle module returns an untrained classifier.
 You then train this model on a labeled training data set, by using Train Model or Tune Model Hyperparameters.
 The trained model can then be used to make predictions.